oakmac/phase2-backend-project-requirements/README.md

   - This tutorial might be helpful: [Working with forms](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/forms)

 - Have at least one AJAX-based GET endpoint that powers a dynamic dropdown or type-ahead component
-  - This part will require some clientside JavaScript
+  - This part will require some client-side JavaScript
   - Example components:
     - http://autocompletejs.com/examples#2000
     - https://jqueryui.com/autocomplete/#remote